 After a relatively gentle opening trio of holes, the course leads to the heart of the linksland where the more interesting golf is squeezed between the shoreline and an ancient stone wall.
 From the 4th hole onward, the views are at times spectacular and the winds are at times daunting.
 At just over 6500 yards, those ever-changing winds are Dunbar’s primary defense, turning club selection into a rather delicate task.
 The stretch from the 11th through 13th is where the test will likely reach its crescendo, as the teeth of that prevailing wind, paired with a few wickedly slopped putting surfaces, makes par a rare commodity.

-In the golf rich region of East Lothian, it would be quite easy for a course like Dunbar to get lost in the crowd.
+When it comes to golf trips to Edinburgh and East Lothian, it would be quite easy for a course like Dunbar to get lost in the crowd.
 It lacks the esteem of Muirfield, the recent championship pedigree of Gullane, and the almost cult-like following of North Berwick.
 Dunbar’s standing on Scotland’s Golf Coast is secure, however, thanks to a marvelous course and warm hospitality.
 Of course, given that this ground has captivated golfers for over 400 years, it’s safe to say they’re doing something right.

 Download Your Complete Guide to The Home of Golf